 The California Information Practices Act, Civil Code Section 1798.24 (Senate Bill 13) requires government agencies to protect the privacy of personal information maintained by state agencies.

 California Education Code

 EC Section 49079.5 states the intent of the Legislature to make the CALPADS accessible to "authorized stakeholders" including researchers.

 EC Section 49079.7 enables the CDE to charge reasonable fees upon researchers applying for access to individually personally identifiable information in order to cover costs of responding to time-intensive request.

 EC Section 49558 limits the use and disclosure of NSLP information.

-The CDE is allowed to enter into select agreements with experienced researchers at nonprofit organizations, universities, colleges, and community colleges to conduct studies for or on behalf of the CDE using CDE supplied Personally Identifiable Information (PII).
+The CDE is allowed to enter into select agreements with experienced researchers at nonprofit organizations, universities, colleges, and community colleges to conduct studies for or on behalf of the CDE using CDE supplied PII.

 - Smarter Balanced Summative Assessments